Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

 \subsection{Memory-Centric Cost Modeling}

-To determine the application scheduling order, we need to quantify the overall serving cost of each LLM application, and the key is to describe the serving cost of an LLM inference.
+To determine the agent scheduling order, we need to quantify the overall serving cost of each LLM agent, and the key is to describe the serving cost of an LLM inference.

 Given that both computation and memory resources are demanded in LLM inference process, its serving cost can be captured from either the \emph{computation} perspective or the \emph{memory} perspective.
 The VTC work~\cite{vtc} chooses the former: it measures the serving cost as a weighted combination of the prefilling (input) tokens and decoding (output) tokens.
 However, such a method is over-simplified by ignoring the impact of KV cache consumptions.
 In fact, in modern LLM serving frameworks like vLLM~\cite{vllm}, the inference throughput is bounded commonly on the GPU memory (\emph{KV cache space}): new sequences can always be added to the \emph{running} queue as long as there are sufficient KV cache space; otherwise some running sequences would be interrupted and moved to the \emph{swapped} queue.
 In that sense, inference serving cost shall be better depicted from the \emph{memory} perspective.